 When you have a well-defined market, it’s easier to craft your marketing message.
 For example, the way you address a parent should be somewhat different from the way you address someone who is single.
 They have different problems, needs, struggles, and priorities.
 If you don’t talk to them in their perspective, they won’t resonate with you.

-If you have a large, undefined market, you waste a lot of time, money and effort trying to craft different marketing messages for different groups of people.
+If you have a large, undefined market, you waste a lot of time, money, and effort trying to craft different marketing messages for different groups of people.
 Furthermore, it confuses your customers.
-One moment, your message is relevant to them and the next moment, it seems like you are talking someone else.
+One moment, your message is relevant to them and the next moment, it seems like you are talking to someone else.
 So you end up speaking to no one.

-When you just start your business, start with one market and stick with it.
+When you just start your business, start with one market, and stick with it.
 Don’t spread yourself too thin.
 Don’t keep switching your target audience.
 Focusing on one market allows you to go in-depth, understand your target audiences better, and cover all the various needs and problems that your market has.
-The more niche your market is, the better you can serve them and thus, the more valuable you are to them.
+The more niche your market is, the better you can serve them, and thus, the more valuable you are to them.
 I had a friend who is a tutor that teaches special needs students.
 She is able to charge 2.5 times my hourly rate.

 6. Know how to monetize your business.